Event Experience Details

 At the end of the day, you’ll be spending the night with your fellow participants at your home away from home — the 3-Day camp at Harvest Park.
 Here, you can enjoy a hot meal, a hot shower, medical care and a place to rest, share stories and be entertained.

-Friday night, you’ll enjoy an entertaining camp show, including a folk band and Irish dancers, with your fellow participants.
+Friday night, you’ll enjoy an Italian pasta dinner and entertainment with your fellow participants.

 Camp Recycling: On average, the 3-Day creates approximately 100 cubic yards of trash and 70 cubic yards of recyclables.
 We’re asking for your help in making pink the new green by making our recycling more effective.
 Please make sure your garbage, food waste and recyclables are placed in the proper containers.
 Also, if you bring along items that you plan to dispose of after the event, please take those items home to throw out - don't leave them behind for the crew members to haul away.
 Thanks for joining us in this effort!

 There are no personal vehicles allowed at camp.
-Friends and family visiting for Saturday night’s camp party should park at Maplewood Business Center, 1600 Gervais Avenue, Maplewood, MN 55109.
+Friends and family visiting for Saturday night’s camp party will be able to park at the Lakeview Lutheran Church.
+All visitors must depart camp by 8:00 p.m.

-3-Day Lounge: Kick back, relax and put your tired feet up at the 3-Day Lounge.
-Enjoy snacks while socializing with your new friends, spend some quiet time with a magazine, take a picture with your 3-Day friends or check the 3-Day Post Office to see if you’ve received mail from a loved one at home.
-The 3-Day Lounge is a great place to pick up your legacy pins and take the first step toward registering for the 2015 3-Day.
+3-Day Lounge: Kick back and relax!
+Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar (Friday only), spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Treat if a kind supporter treated you.

-If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up the legacy pins you have earned:
+If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up any legacy pins you have earned, such as:

 - Team Captain